mike-vel/Micromodal-test/lib/README.md

 <img src="https://www.dropbox.com/s/8g7fr091tk8o62j/micromodal.gif?raw=1" width="100%">

 The aim of this library is to make modal dialogs accessible and easy to include in your project with minimum configuration.
-It's only ~1.8kb minified and gzipped - A tiny library for big change.
+It's only ~1.8kb minified and gzipped&mdash;A tiny library for big change.

 **[Demo and documentation](https://micromodal.now.sh/)**